Back to... Zip-Ada

 end loop;

-skip(mainLen - 2);
+Skip (main.length - 2);

 -- Put_Line("[DL B]" & mainDist'Img & mainLen'Img);

-end getNextSymbol;
+end Get_Next_Symbol;

-actual_written, avail: Integer;
+actual_written, avail : Integer;

 begin